No. 487 Squadron RNZAF: Formation

 No. 487 Squadron was formed as a light bomber unit in August 1942 as part of Bomber Command's No. 2 Group.
-Under the command of Wing Commander F. Seavill, most of its flying personnel were of the Royal New Zealand Air Force although there were some personnel from the RAF, the Royal Canadian Air Force and the Royal Australian Air Force.
+Under the command of Wing Commander F. Seavill, most of its flying personnel were from the RNZAF although there were others from the RAF, the Royal Canadian Air Force and the Royal Australian Air Force.
 It was based at Feltwell, a station in Norfolk that was commanded by Group Captain Kippenberger, a New Zealander.

 The squadron was initially equipped with Lockheed Ventura light bombers which were nicknamed "Flying pigs" on account of the generous space in its airframe.
 The Ventura, an update of the Lockheed Hudson, acquired a poor reputation in Europe as its performance was not really in the same league as British and German aircraft of the period.

 Operational history

 No. 487 Squadron commenced operations in December, with its first sortie being as part of Operation Oyster.
 Mounted on 6 December, this was a sixteen-plane raid on the Phillips factory at Eindhoven, in the Netherlands.
 The squadron provided thirteen of the aircraft involved and lost three of them, including the one flown by Seavill.
+With the squadron now led by Wing Commander G. Grindell, further operations followed.
+Its first operation of 1943 was on 22 January, when three Venturas attacked an airfield, near Cherbourg.
+One crashed into the Channel after being damaged by flak, killing all but one of the crew.
+The squadron shifted to Methwold on 3 April and promptly resumed operations, with twelve aircraft bombing Caen the next day.